dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 ### Deadlines & Planning

-Some companies rely on “heroes”—engineers who work weekends to save the deadline—because their planning is terrible.
+Some companies rely on “heroes”-engineers who work weekends to save the deadline-because their planning is terrible.
 You want a boring company where deadlines are moved, not where sleep is sacrificed.

 > **Ask this:** “When was the last time the team had to work nights or weekends to meet a deadline?
 And what changes were made to the planning process to ensure it didn’t happen again?”